Discover more from Alex Ewerlöf Notes

 The main selling point for the staff role is technical leadership and one cannot focus on the “leadership” part without being “technical”.

-But how much soft skill do you really need?
+Senior Eng: But how much soft skill do you really need?
 In our team, we’re pretty mature and I’m not sure if there’s enough space to demonstrate soft skills more than anyone else.

 That’s where the scope comes in.
 You’re right, not every team needs a dedicated Staff Engineer.

-Where the staff role really shines value is when the scope of an initiative spans across multiple teams —especially the autonomous teams where there’s a risk of diverging from each other.
+Where the staff role really shines is when the scope of an initiative spans across multiple teams —especially the autonomous teams where there’s a risk of diverging from each other.

 You can contribute to: